SHU-red/EMP2_TouchEmulator/README.md

 ## Vehicles

 ### Compatibility
-The below described device to use the vehicle CAN-Bus to emulate user inputs could/should work for all vehicles built on the [EMP2 Platform](https://en.wikipedia.org/wiki/PSA_EMP2_platform).
+The below described device to emulate user inputs via CAN-Bus could/should work for all vehicles built on the [EMP2 Platform](https://en.wikipedia.org/wiki/PSA_EMP2_platform).

 ### Examples
 - Toyota Proace (City) (Used for development)